 “I have passion for what I do for my patients and for the community.”

 Jones said a common occurrence for those needing to undergo procedures — like a colonoscopy — is the fear of the unknown.
 “Fear and the stigma of ‘How are people going to look at me now?’ influences people a lot.”
-Jones claims that patients many change their minds, suffer silently or ignore symptoms just because they don’t want to be treated differently.
+Jones claims that patients often change their minds, suffer silently or ignore symptoms just because they don’t want to be treated differently.
 However, many issues can be easily resolved if people are smart about the actions they take.

 Jones has had first-hand experience with this and that’s one of the reasons she works so hard to ensure others take care of themselves.
 “My dad was diagnosed with colon cancer.
 He knew he had colon cancer but thought it would just go away.
 When we found out, it was too late.
 That’s what you find with a lot of patients who come here.
 It’s so crucial to be tested early.
 I really push for it,” she says.

 It can be scary — but nurse navigators are there for just that reason: to guide their patients and, hopefully, make sure their fears and stress can be eased.